HR 180 - Employee Benefits Policy

 In addition, employees must meet one (1) of the following criteria:

-- Be a new parent by childbirth; OR
+- Be a new parent by childbirth (surrogate mothers and sperm donors are excluded from this policy); OR

-- Be the new adoptive parent of a child under the age of 18; OR
+- Be the new adoptive parent of a child under the age of 18 (the adoption of a new spouse’s child is excluded from this policy); OR

 - Be a parent of a child born by a surrogate mother; OR

-- Be an individual seeking to adopt a child after the birth of that child, but the adoption has not yet been finalized.
+- Be an individual seeking to adopt a child after the birth of that child, but the adoption has not yet been finalized; OR

 Use of Paid Parental Leave

-- An eligible employee will receive a maximum of eight (8) weeks (320 hours for full-time employees) of Paid Parental Leave that must be used within twelve (12) weeks after the birth or adoption of a child.
+- An eligible employee will receive a maximum of eight (8) weeks (320 hours for full-time employees) of Paid Parental Leave that must be used within twelve (12) weeks after the birth, adoption, foster care or kinship placement of a child.

 - An eligible employee working less than full-time will receive a prorated portion of Paid Parental Leave.
 The prorated portion of Paid Parental Leave is calculated based on the percentage of hours the employee is normally scheduled to work.

-- An employee may use Paid Parental Leave continuously for eight (8) weeks, or as a predefined reduced work schedule, as long as it is used within twelve (12) weeks of the birth or adoption of the child.
+- An employee may use Paid Parental Leave continuously for eight (8) weeks, or as a predefined reduced work schedule, as long as it is used within twelve (12) weeks of the birth, adoption, foster care or kinship placement of the child.

 - An employee may not receive more than eight (8) weeks of Paid Parental Leave in a rolling twelve (12) month period.
-Multiple births or adoptions within twelve (12) months do not increase the amount of Paid Parental Leave.
+Multiple births, adoptions, foster care or kinship placements within twelve (12) months do not increase the amount of Paid Parental Leave.

-- Eligible spouses who both work for CWI will each receive a maximum of eight (8) weeks of Paid Parental Leave that must be used within twelve (12) weeks of the birth or adoption of the child.
+- Eligible spouses who both work for CWI will each receive a maximum of eight (8) weeks of Paid Parental Leave that must be used within twelve (12) weeks of the birth, adoption, foster care or kinship placement of the child.

 - Eligible spouses who both work for CWI are limited to a combined total of twelve (12) workweeks of Family and Medical Leave Act (FMLA) leave in a rolling twelve (12) month period for FMLA-qualifying reasons.